lavis0/familyflo/Finances for FamilyFlo.md

 - Evaluate ROI of training programs and professional development.
 ### (c) Considerations for the Startup
 - Continuous improvement in services to stay competitive.
+### (d) Costs
+1. **Online Training and Professional Development**:

+    - Budget: £200/month for online courses, webinars, or workshops.
+2. **Research & Development (R&D) for Box Products**:

+    - Product Testing and Development: £300/month for sourcing, testing, and developing new products for the boxes.
+    - Market Research: £100/month for surveys, focus groups, or market research tools.
+3. **Product Innovation and Enhancements**:

+    - Experimentation with New Items: £200/month for trialing new products or materials.

 ## 11. Cost of sales
 ### (a) Potential Costs